wendyverdonk93/docs/content/tools/multisafepay-control/manually-generated-payment-link.md

 read_more: '.'
 ---

-### Manually generated payment link
+## Manually generated payment link

-In several scenarios, it can be useful to generate a payment link.
-The payment link creates a unique transaction that the payment can be matched with.
-This transaction can be found in your [MultiSafepay Control](https://merchant.multisafepay.com/)
+For several scenarios, it can be useful for you as a merchant to generate a payment link.
+The payment link allows the [MultiSafepay Control](https://merchant.multisafepay.com/) to create a unique transaction that the payment can be matched with.

 Examples: